andrews-pd/contractor-api/README.md

 ## Andrews TO DO list

-1. Remove all params/queries validation from controllers and create middlewares to do the validations.
+1. [OK] Remove all params/queries validation from controllers and create middlewares to do the validations.
+2. [OK] Create error classes for handle the exceptions.
+3. [OK] Change the controllers and services to use DI using [Tsrynge](https://github.com/microsoft/tsyringe).
+4. Implementing redis caching calls from database.
+5. Set up Docker for the API to run in a development environment, enabling isolated dependencies.
-2. Refactor the seedDB.ts script into a well-structured format by creating separate directories for migrations and seed files.
+6. Refactor the seedDB.ts script into a well-structured format by creating separate directories for migrations and seed files.
 Implement individual seed scripts and separate commands for better maintainability.

 ```plaintext
 project-root/